mirrexagon/luxos/docs/notes.md

 Look into global pointer and thread pointer and see if the Zig compiler expects them to be initialized in a certain way

-`la` load address pseudo instruction instead of loading stack pointer into a0 then from there into sp?

 QEMU GDB

 Teal (typed Lua)

 ## Booting with U-Boot and OpenSBI
 - https://github.com/riscv/opensbi/blob/master/docs/platform/qemu_virt.md